-The OPC's Central Intake System is staffed by two attorneys who are assigned to review all initial information received (Requests for Assistance and informal complaints) to determine whether the matter should be appropriately closed by a declination to prosecute or a dismissal, or whether the matter should be processed further for referral to a Screening Panel.
+The OPC's Central Intake System is staffed by three attorneys^B who are assigned to review all initial information received (Requests for Assistance and informal complaints) to determine whether the matter should be appropriately closed by a declination to prosecute or a dismissal, or whether the matter should be processed further for referral to a Screening Panel.
 These decisions are made jointly by the intake attorneys and the other staff attorneys at weekly case status meetings.^C

-As part of this system, at the weekly attorney staff meetings the OPC reviews all written Requests for Assistance that it receives that are made to CAP.
+As part of this system, at the weekly attorney staff meetings the OPC reviews all written Requests for Assistance that it receives, or that are made directly to CAP.
 The OPC determines whether the Request for Assistance is appropriate to be handled through CAP (i.e., minor attorney concerns that most likely do not rise to the level of Rule of Professional Conduct violations), or whether the Request for Assistance should be resubmitted as an informal complaint and addressed by the OPC (i.e., serious attorney concerns or matters involving attorneys who are already under investigation by the OPC on the basis of other informal complaints alleging similar concerns).
 Within those parameters, when appropriate, Requests for Assistance are sent to CAP and there is OPC case closure.
-The OPC may also close the case by a determination of declination to prosecute.
-In appropriate cases, the OPC notifies the Complainant to resubmit their Request for Assistance with notarization and verification.
+The OPC may also close the case by a determination of declination